Performance Art: 8 Famous and Influential Women

 Relation in Time by Marina Abramović and Ulay, 1977/2010, via MoMA, New York

 There is probably no list of performance artists without Marina Abramović.
-And there are many good reasons for it: Marina Abramović is still one of the most famous figures in this field today and continues to have a significant influence on performance art.
+There are many good reasons for this: Marina Abramović is still one of the most famous figures in this field today and continues to have a significant influence on performance art.
 In her early works, Abramović devoted herself primarily to existential, body-related performances.
-In Art Must Be Beautiful (1975), she repeatedly combs her hair while increasingly manically repeating the words “art must be beautiful, artists must be beautiful.”
+In Art Must Be Beautiful (1975), she repeatedly combed her hair while manically repeating the phrase “art must be beautiful, artists must be beautiful.”

 Later, Marina Abramović dedicated herself to many joint performances with her partner, the artist Ulay.
-In 1988, the two even separated publicly in a symbolically charged performance on the Great Wall of China: after Marina Abramović and Ulay had initially walked 2500 kilometers towards each other, their paths parted artistically and privately.
+In 1988, the two even separated publicly in a symbolically charged performance on the Great Wall of China.
+After Marina Abramović and Ulay walked 2500 kilometers toward each other, their paths parted artistically and privately.

 Later, the two artists met again in a performance that is still one of Marina Abramović’s most famous performances today: The Artist is Present.
 This work took place at the Museum of Modern Art in New York.
 Abramović sat on the same chair for three months in the MoMA, looking into the eyes of a total of 1565 visitors.
 One of them was Ulay.
 The moment of their meeting turned out to be visibly emotional for the artist as tears were running down Abramović’s cheek.